agorakit/agorakit/readme.md

 ### Groups
 - Create an unlimited amount of groups
-- The group can be open (anyone can join) or private (invite only)
+- Each group can be open (anyone can join) or private (invite-only)
-- The group can have one or more admins
-- Each group has a discussion area, a calendar, a file repository, a member list & map.
+- Each group has a discussion list, calendar, map, file repository, and member list
-- Only members can use the discussion area, calendar and files
-- Content is public in public groups, and private in private groups (simple security model everyone understands)
+- Content is public in public groups and private in private groups

 ### Discussions
-- Create discussion topics
-- Reply to topics with comments
+- Create discussion topics & reply with comments
 - Mention others in comments using @name (they get notified)
 - Mention files using f: (autocomplete opens)
 - Mention other discussions using d: (autocomplete opens)

 ### Calendar
-- Create events
+- Global and per group calendars with RSS & iCal feeds
 - List upcoming events as a list or as a dynamic calendar
 - Show geolocalized events on a map
-- Global and per group calendar
-- iCal feed for each calendar
-- RSS
 - Embed elsewhere using iframes

 ### Files
-- Upload & tag several files at once
+- Upload & tag many files at once
-- Quick search among files by author, filename and tags
+- Quick search among files by author, filename, and tags
-- Preview images / download
-- re-tag files
 - Mention files in comments

 ### Members